ryanmaxwell/UIAlertView-Blocks/README.md

 ## Category Requirements

-Blocks and ARC - so iOS 4.3 or later.
+Blocks - so iOS 4.0 and later.
+Compatible with both ARC and traditional retain/release code.

 ## Test Project Requirements